MrKaszeba19/PapajLang/README.md

 Operand  | Purpose
 -------- | -------
-scan | Scan 1 value from an input (e.g. standard input) and add it on the top of the stack of values print | Print a value being on the top of the stack println | Same as above and end the line. rprint | Print a value being on the top of the stack and remove it from this stack.
+scan | Scan 1 value from an input (e.g. standard input) and add it on the top of the stack of values rand | Generate a random integer value within a range [0..N-1] print | Print a value being on the top of the stack println | Same as above and end the line. rprint | Print a value being on the top of the stack and remove it from this stack.